| Computer Security...

 have an efficient anti-virus package with a good firewall installed on your

+PC.
 However, it doesn't matter how good your anti-virus software is,

 if you give someone permission to access your PC remotely, whether by